-I’ve noticed most of my dear friends have been right there while I am going through the process of divorcing but not all !
+I noticed most of my dear friends were right there while I was going through the process of divorcing but not all !
 Someone who I have known since I was 15 hasn’t been in touch to see how I was doing – which surprised me but life is all about managing the hands you are dealt with grace, aplomb and positivity!

 I read with interest an article in Huffington Post Divorce section, which is always a hugely good read, that this is not an uncommon experience.

 While there isn’t much research on the topic of friendship after divorce, most studies report that after a breakup, friends often fall by the wayside.